santhosh-s121/Food-Delivery-/README.md

-# 🍕 FoodHub - Premium Food Ordering Web Application
+#  Food Ordering Web Application

 A modern, fully responsive food ordering web application built with React.js and Vite.
 Features a clean, professional design with smooth animations and an attractive UI.